 Gamification, or the integration of game mechanics in game-irrelevant areas, is gaining more traction in the professional arena as its positive effects on productivity and morale-building abound.
-Businesses such as SEO technology company, Conductor, exemplify productivity optimization through gamification.
+Businesses such as SEO technology companies, Conductor exemplify productivity optimization through gamification.
 After implementing a sales-based gaming system into the workplace, Conductor saw a 126 percent annual increase in sales.

 Gamification has proven to be an effective method of engagement and incentive, but if you are still wondering how implementing it into your office will help take your company to the next level, here are four keys benefits:

 A complementary and well-engaged team is paramount to success in collaborative work environments.
 Implementing elements of gaming to work can add a much-needed competitive edge to otherwise mundane and monotonous tasks.
 The workplace can be intrinsically competitive as, naturally, employees are looking to stand out and eventually move up in the company.
-Games not only provide a competitive spree in the work environment but also create transparency and enhances the spirit of work promoting a conducive work culture.
+Games provide a competitive spree in the work environment, create transparency, and enhance work spirit, promoting a conducive work culture.
 Games, especially those that are team-centric, can hone the intrinsic competitiveness intro healthy drive.
 In engaging in fun and challenging activities, coworkers can learn each other’s strengths and weaknesses and discover how to work best with one another.

-Gamification is a highly-effective employee training tool as it appeals to kinesthetic learning.
+Gamification is a highly effective employee training tool as it appeals to kinesthetic learning.
 Many people learn best simply by doing.
-Focusing utilized gaming strategies on company-specific goals, allows your employees to gain a comprehensive understanding of your company’s mission in a fun way.
+Focusing utilized gaming strategies on company-specific goals allows your employees to gain a comprehensive understanding of your company’s mission in a fun way.
 A well-constructive gamification strategy will incorporate sustainability into its solution.
-A properly gamified training plan will allow for continued learning, lasting throughout an employee’s tenure, and not just during the onboarding process.
+A properly gamified training plan will allow for continued learning throughout an employee’s tenure, not just during the onboarding process.

 Last but not least: games are fun!
-A company’s office culture means everything to its employees’ productivity and that is what eventually drives the desire to work hard.
+A company’s office culture means everything to its employees’ productivity, which eventually drives the desire to work hard.
 If your employees are pumped up to come into work every day, you will see favorable results in the work that they produce.
 Adding friendly competition to the work environment is also a novel way to ensure employee satisfaction and retention.